Arander/Simple-remote-online-radio/README.md

 3) A ESP32 microcontroller is always on elsewhere at my apartment.
 I intended it to continuosly monitor IR remotes and perform certain tasks.
 4) The sketch loaded to the ESP performs an action (GET call to the Raspberry Pi's IP address) when a trigger is received (i.e. a certain IR code is received by the IR sensor)
     (RELEVANT PARTS OF THE ESP32/ARDUINO CODE INCLUDED IN THE REPOSITORY)

+## Additional packages needed and notes

+- PHP is needed. php5-cli appears to work in a new install from scratch
+- Had to add shebangs to php files.
+Not sure how it worked before
+- Faced privileges issues.
+The user www-data had to be given privileges to run the scripts.
+Check if adding www-data to sudo and audio is necessary.